 David Guake, the Treasury Financial Secretary, said capital punishment was “wrong” and the ties between London and Riyadh meant “we can tell them what we think”.

 His comments come after Saudi Arabia executed the government criticSheikh Nimr al-Nimr, alongside 46 others including dozens of members of al-Qaeda.

 Among those executed was Adel al-Dhubaiti, who was sentenced for the 2004 shooting that left freelance cameraman Simon Cumbers dead and BBC journalist Frank Gardner critically injured.

 Mr. Gauke told Sky News’s Murnaghan program: “Clearly it is a very worrying development and we oppose capital punishment in this way, we think that that is wrong.”

 But he added: “When it comes to protecting British people, the Prime Minister has made it clear that intelligence from Saudi Arabia has helped save lives and protect people in the UK.

 “We have a relationship with Saudi Arabia where we are able to speak candidly to them, where these issues are raised on a regular basis by the Foreign Secretary and the Prime Minister and our representatives in Riyadh.

 “We are able to have that relationship where we can tell them what we think and clearly it is a worrying development, what we have heard from Saudi Arabia in the last few days.”

-Last year the government was criticised for their decision to fly flags at half-mast along Whitehall to honour the death of King Abdullah of Saudi Arabia.
+Last year the government was criticized for their decision to fly flags at half-mast along Whitehall to honor the death of King Abdullah of Saudi Arabia.